 “I’ll admit that I’ve worked around a senior officer a time or two.”

 “But when the food gets low, which man are you going to turn to?”

 “If you had to build a bridge?”

 “No. You’d choose the new recruit who worked construction a couple of summers before joining up.
 If you didn’t know who he was, you’d ask around.
-In fact, you’d probably gather together a couple kids like that to have them solve the problem as a team.”
+In fact, you’d probably gather a couple of that type of kid together to have them solve the problem as a team.”

 “I’ll concede the point.”